Kanghongsheng/Computer-Vision/Feature_Detection/Algorithm.md

 * detector and descriptor
 * This approach transforms an image into a large collection of local feature vectors,each of which is invariant to image translation, scaling, and rotation, and partially invariant to illumination changes and affine or 3D projection.

-###Ways
+### Tips
 * The scale-invariant features are efficiently identified by using a staged filtering approach.
 * Partial invariance to local variations, such as affine or 3D projections, by blurring image gradient locations.

-###algorithm
+### Detector
 1. Use the Gaussian kernel and its derivations to build an image pyramid.
 2. Select key locations at maxima and minima of a difference of Gaussian function applied in scale space.

+### Descriptor
-3. Compute the image gradient magnitude and orientation at each pxel at each level
+1. Compute the image gradient magnitude and orientation at each pxel at each level
-4. Each key location is assigned a canonical orientation which is determined by the peak in a histogram of local image gradient orientations.
+2. Each key location is assigned a canonical orientation which is determined by the peak in a histogram of local image gradient orientations.

-###Key stages
+### Key stages
 1. Scale-invariant feature detection
 2. Feature matching and indexing
 3. Cluster identification by Hough transform voting
 4. Model verification by linear least squares
 5. Outlier detection